 Scale is an interesting pest: most people notice them when they see little domes stuck to the stem or any ridges along a leaf.
 The domes are actually the last stage of the insect since it is a protective shell that resists insecticidal soap sprays.
 Inside the dome are the eggs.
 When they hatch, the “crawlers” move along the plant and find a new place to settle and suck out the sugary fluids from the plant.

-The way I’ve effectively dealt with scale is two-fold: physical removal of domes with tweezers (or just cutting off plant material if heavily infested) and insecticidal soap to destroy any remaining crawlers (repeat weekly).
 You will have to repeat this process several times.
 I repeat: you should EXPECT to treat on a regular basis until the infestation is cleared.
 It’s rare to get them all in one shot!

 (Disclaimer: as an Amazon affiliate, qualifying purchases help to support House Plant Journal content.
 Thank you!)

 Here are some photos to help you identify if you have a scale infestation:

 Scale infestation on Pothos ‘Cebu Blue’: